quephird/saml-test/README.md

         -file ./node_modules/saml-idp/idp-public-cert.pem \
         -alias mylocalidp

+Export the keystore password to an environment variable:

+    export KEYSTORE_PASS="changeit"

 Check to see that both certificates are in fact in the keystore:

     keytool -list -keystore keystore.jks